julianManning/SatDataRetriever/README.md

 SatDataRetriever 🛰️🌍
 SatDataRetriever is a versatile, Python-based tool designed to simplify the process of downloading public satellite imagery from various sources.

 1)  🛰️ SatDataRetriever – Sentinel-2 Image Downloader

-    **SatDataRetriever** is a Python-based tool designed to automate the download of **Sentinel-2 satellite imagery** from the **Copernicus Data Space Ecosystem**.
+    SatDataRetriever is a Python-based tool designed to automate the download of Sentinel-2 satellite imagery from the Copernicus Data Space Ecosystem.
-    This is Perfect for **time series analysis**, environmental monitoring, and some large-scale Earth observation projects.
+    This is Perfect for time series analysis, environmental monitoring, and some large-scale Earth observation projects.
 The Jupyter notebook describe the code in great            detail.

-    ---

-    ## ✨ Key Features
+    ✨ Key Features
     - 🔄 **Automatic token refresh** every 20 downloads
     - 🔁 **Retry logic** for 401 Unauthorized errors
     - ⏱️ **Download time tracking** per file